 Arguably one of the most charming boroughs in North London, the village feel of Hampstead is the perfect backdrop to a Richard Curtis romantic comedy.
 Think quaint streets and no less than 18 grade II listed buildings, enveloped by some of London’s finest greenery and only a short distance from the hectic city center.
-Get to know the area, a historic district of great literary tradition, with these top picks of things to do, eat, and see.
+Get to know the area, a historic district of great literary tradition, with these top picks of things to do in Hampstead, London.

 One of London’s most popular green spaces, famous for its spectacular views of the capital’s skyline, Hampstead Heath is an expanse of beautiful countryside just a short drive from the city center.
 The Heath’s mosaic of habitats makes it a haven for all kinds of wildlife, acting as home to a number of priority species identified in the UK Biodiversity Action Plan.
-The area provides excellent sporting opportunities, from its athletics track to its swimming ponds, but nothing can beat a weekend stroll through the peaceful landscape.
+There are lots of things to do on Hampstead Heath, such as taking advantage of it’s excellent sporting opportunities, from its athletics track to its swimming ponds, but nothing can beat a weekend stroll through the peaceful landscape.

 The Freud Museum was the home of Sigmund Freud, the father of psychoanalysis, and his family when they escaped Austria following the Nazi annexation in 1938.
 It remained the family home until the death of Freud’s youngest daughter Anna in 1982, and now operates as a museum to explore the remarkable collection of antiquities and research resources in the field of psychoanalysis, including Freud’s entire personal library.
 Without a doubt, the most impressive feature of the house is Freud’s study, preserved as it was during his lifetime, its centerpiece the infamous psychoanalytic couch used by his patients.

 La Crêperie de Hampstead